David Wood has a multipotentialite entrepreneurial approach to business. He has developed a small diversified portfolio of business cells.

 In the UK, Levin offer a range of guitars (acoustic, electric, bass) and ukulele’s that are anglo designed and built in Asia.
 They are currently in the process of redesigning their new range which will be launching them in late 2021.
 Our now model lineup will feature a range of beautifully designed and built electro acoustic guitars at very competitive prices.

-2001 to Present: Music 4 Worship [Founder, CEO and Sole shareholder as this is a division of Promenade Music Limited]
+2001 to Present: Music 4 Worship [Division of Promenade Music Limited]

 Music 4 Worship markets musical instruments and equipment to places of worship.
 Supplying everything from digital church organs and pianos; through to the instruments used in modern worship [guitars, drums, orchestra instruments, etc]; through to a a whole range of PA equiment; Music 4 Worship is a one-stop-shop for churches, chapels, crematoriums, church schools, and christian musicians.